cosminadrianpopescu/vim-sql-workbench/README.md

 there (this is not 100% safe).
 Observe that the shortcut will execute `SWSqlInsertMatch` and then do a `n` (next result).

+## CtrlPSW

+If you activated the integration with `CtrlP`, then this will open up directly `CtrlP` in the `SQL Workbench/J profiles` tab

+## CtrlPClearSWCache

+This will reset the profiles cache.
+Next time when you will access the `CtrlP` workbench tab, the profiles will be read again.

 Settings
 ========================================